Access the Web UI with Tunneling

 Note

-Set tunnel in browser
+Configure tunnel in browser

-macOS Chrome
+When using macOS Chrome

 1. Run cmd.

-2. Enter the following command to execute.
+2. Enter and execute the following command:

 /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --proxy server="socks5://127.0.0.1:9876"

-Windows Chrome
+When using Windows Chrome

 1. Right-click the Chrome icon, and then select Properties.

-2. Enter --proxy-server="socks5://127.0.0.1:9876" at the end of the [Shortcut] tab's Target, and then click the [OK] button.
+2. Enter --proxy-server="socks5://127.0.0.1:9876" at the end of the Target (T) text in the [Shortcut] tab, and then click [OK].

-Access web UI in browser
+Access Web UI from a browser

-For example, if you originally accessed the Ambari UI with an address such as http://pub-adqs.hadoop.ntruss.com:8443/#/login without tunneling, you can access it from http://m-001-cluster-test-hd:8443/#/login after tunneling.
+For example, if you originally accessed the Ambari UI at an address like http://pub-adqs.hadoop.ntruss.com:8443/#/login without tunneling, you can access it at http://m-001-cluster-test-hd:8443/#/login after tunneling.

 Caution